JamesFThomas/skyscraper-lifts/README.md

 ## Back Story

-- This project was the first take home skills assessment a potential employer gave me.
-For my first attempt at this challenge I created a series of javascript functions in a single file, that logged specific messages to indicate what stage of the ride currently being completed.
+This project was the first take home skills assessment a potential employer ever gave me.
+For my first attempt at this challenge I created a series of javascript functions in a single file, that logged specific messages to the console to indicate what stage of the ride currently being completed for each of the three lifts.
+It got crowded at times but I felt really good about the fact I got it to work.
+Unfortunately when I attempted to use the same functions to to power the basic frontend I built to showcase my creation, there was a glitch in functionality what resulted in rendered numbers being off and ultimately me not receiving the job.

+My inability to complete this project became a blow to my confidence starting out as developer.
+I later learned this project is far from basic, nor very frontend intensive, but I used it's completion as a milestone achievement symboling the growth in my skills from a beginner to a mid level developer.

 ---

-## Application Objective
+## Original Take Home Prompt:

-- Design an elevator system for a skyscraper with 100 floors minimizing the amount of time spent between calling an elevator and arriving at the destination floor.
+Design an elevator system for a skyscraper with 100 floors minimizing the amount of time spent between calling an elevator and arriving at the destination floor.

-  ### Part A =>

-  - Implement one or more functions that takes as input a time series of elevator calls and destinations and outputs a time series of elevator actions.
+- Part A => Implement one or more functions that takes as input a time series of elevator calls and destinations and outputs a time series of elevator actions.

 #### <ins> Constraints: </ins>

 - There are 3 elevator shafts.
 - The destination floor is known at the time of the elevator call.
 - There is a lobby on the 1st floor.
 - It takes 1 second for the elevator to move 1 floor.
 - It takes 30 secs in lobby/5 seconds on any other floor to pick-up/drop-off passenger.
 - A maximum of 10 people can fit into the elevator car at any one time.

-  ### Part B =>

-  - Implement a simulator that generates the time series of elevator calls to feed the function in part A.
+- Part B => Implement a simulator that generates the time series of elevator calls to feed the function in part A.

 #### <ins> Constraints: </ins>

 - Except for the lobby, all other floors have a uniform distribution of number and frequency of calls.
 - The number of passengers per call is random according to a lognormal distribution, rounded to the nearest integer in the range (0, 5).
 - The random functions should be seeded in such a way that the results of any run can be reproduced if the same seed is used.

-  ### Part C =>

-  - After the simulator runs, it should produce summary statistics.
+- Part C => After the simulator runs, it should produce summary statistics.

 #### <ins> Statistics: </ins>

 - The average time spent waiting for an elevator.
 - The average time spent inside an elevator.
 - The average total time spent per trip.

 ---